 There should be one, and only one, Product Owner for a given product or team.
-Multiple Product Owners can cause conflicts and confusion on the team, particularly in prioritization and acceptance of work.
+Multiple Product Owners can cause conflicts and confusion on the team, especially in prioritization and acceptance of work.

 One Product Owner working with multiple teams

-Product Owner being the manager of one or more team members
+Product Owner being the direct manager of one or more team members

-This is a common mistake that organizations should try to steer clear of, as it results in team members perpetually over-committing to please their manager.
-It can also inhibit the team dialogue and self-management that are hallmarks of Scrum teams, as the daily standup morphs into a verbal status report to the manager.
+This is a common mistake that often results in team members over-committing to please their manager.
+Moreover, it can also turn the daily stand-up into a verbal status report to the manager, which then inhibits the team dialogue and self-management that are hallmarks of Scrum teams.

 Filling the role with the Product Manager